 The ongoing changes to privacy protection within browsers aim to keep the website anonymous for all users.
 Not all users visit the internet with altruistic means, and nefarious website visitors are becoming all too common.
 The need for stable, accurate, and seamless visitor and device identification is ever more crucial.

-This article discusses what you need to know about the upcoming Apple and Google privacy changes beginning this fall and happening throughout next year.
+This article discusses what you need to know about the upcoming Apple and Google privacy changes beginning this fall and throughout 2024.

 Apple Safari 17